Marmalade-NG/marmalade-ng/doc/source/policy-guards.rst

    - user guards

-Thus this policy can be very flexible.
+Thus, this policy can be very flexible.
 It can just help the creator to limit to himself some functions like ``mint``.

 But by using user guards, the creator can create more complex scenarios without creating a policy.